ypriverol/os-proteomics/manuscript.md

 **Dual licensing.**
 A popular commercialization option for OSS has been to offer the software under multiple licenses.
 Projects using this strategy are often available under a strong copyleft license (GPL, AGPL, etc.) with no financial cost.
-However, the copyleft nature of these licenses requires any derivative works to be published under a compatible open-source license, which is often undesirable for corporate users.
+The copyleft nature of these licenses requires any derivative works to be published under the same license terms as the original work -- requiring the purchase of the code under a more commercialization friendly license.
+A downside of this is that it discourages some from building on these licenses when they might not be able to release their work as open source.
-Thus, these projects also offer more permissive licenses to paying customers, which allows using the OSS project within proprietary code.
 Although this strategy may seem easy to abuse, our experience has been that companies are often risk-averse and would rather purchase proper licenses rather than risk legal ramifications of violating a copyleft license.
+In contrast, licenses like Apache 2.0, BSD, or MIT offer more permissive licenses to paying customers, which allows using the OSS project within proprietary code.

 A successful example of this strategy from outside of proteomics has been RStudio by Posit.
 RStudio is currently available under an open-source AGPLv3 license, or under a commercial license when AGPLv3 is incompatible.
 Notably, developers should make sure to include a "contributor license agreement" as part of their requirements for new contributors to ensure their contributions can be distributed under both licenses.

 **Support or services.**
 Some OSS projects commercialize by offering support services or new feature development at a cost.
 Often users, particularly from corporate entities, are willing to pay for specialized training and ongoing support for their use of OSS projects.
 In special instances, it may even be the case that outside entities are able to pay for the prioritization of specific features.
+For example, major instrument vendors have provided financial support for Skyline and the Proteowizard to ensure that features, documentation, and support are added specific to the instrument vendor.
 This road must be tread carefully though; while there is benefit to allowing sponsored features, and they do benefit everyone once implemented, such a model risks losing control over the direction of an OSS project.
 Red Hat is the most prominent example of a company using this strategy to commercialize their enterprise Linux offering.

 **Software as a service (SaaS).**